NYPA News from Western New York

-Lewiston - Free, spooky activities and games were on the agenda at this year's Halloween Spooktacular!
+Lewiston - Free, spooky activities and games were on the agenda at the 2014 Halloween Spooktacular!
 The event featured a costume contest, crafts from the New York State Office of Parks, Recreation and Historic Preservation’s Interpretive Center, a haunted house by the Lockport YMCA’s Teen Leaders Group, free hay rides and more.